Transitional Justice

 What accounts for the creation, design, and outputs of quasi-judicial institutions in autocracies?
 Prior research demonstrates that autocrats co-opt electoral, legislative, and judicial institutions to curtail opponents' power and curry international patrons' favor.
 However, scholarship on co-optation neglects quasi-judicial mechanisms, such as truth commissions, that can be useful for arranging a political narrative that bolsters a leader’s image while undermining his rivals.
 In this article, we formalize the concept of autocratic truth commissions—which account for one-third of truth commissions globally—and develop and test a novel theory of their origins, inputs, and outputs.
 We theorize that autocrats establish self-investigating commissions in response to threats to their symbolic authority and install rival-investigating commissions in response to threats to both symbolic authority and regime survival.
 We further argue that these two commission types take on different institutional forms and produce different outputs.
 Self-investigating commissions are afforded narrow mandates and produce reports that obscure basic facts.
 Meanwhile, rival-investigating commissions are granted wide mandates and culminate in accurate reports of rivals' responsibility for abuses.
 We evaluate these expectations through comparative case studies of two autocratic truth commissions in Uganda, and find support.

-(2024) "Historical Violence and Public Attitudes Towards Justice: Evidence from the United States"
+(2024) "Historical Violence and Public Attitudes Towards Justice: Evidence from the United States."
+International Journal of Transitional Justice 18(1): 84–108.

 Authors: Jamil S. Scott, Daniel Solomon, and Kelebogile Zvobgo